rdelacrz/pokemon-archive/readme.md

 npm install --global yarn
 ```

+Otherwise, run **yarn** in order to run dependencies.

 ### Vite

 This React-based application uses the [Vite framework](https://vitejs.dev) to run the development server and and build the production bundle.
 It also makes use of [vite-plugin-ssr](https://vite-plugin-ssr.com) to provide additional features such as Server Side Rendering, Filesystem Routing, and Vercel deployment capabilities.

 As of now, the Vercel-based application can be viewed through [here](https://pokemon-archive.vercel.app).

+## Running in Development

+In order to run this application in develop